Autonomous Trucking And The Trucking Industry

 “We view self-driving trucks as the future, and we want to be a part of that,” James Sembrot, Anheuser-Busch senior director of logistics strategy

 Whether we like it or not, change happens.
-Trucking is no exception, and big brands are excited to get on board.
-The question remains, what type of impact will autonomous trucking have in the trucking industry?
+Trucking is no exception and companies will adapt to the changes.
+The question remains what type of impact will autonomous trucking have in the trucking industry?
 As with any drastic change, there are benefits and drawbacks.

 Autonomous trucking fulfills a need.
 There will always be a demand for transporting goods from one area to another.
 And because there are massive amounts of job vacancies in the trucking industry, something had to happen that would keep status quo.

-If people aren't able to do the job, then the industry was forced to compensate somehow — the show must go on.
+If people aren't able to do the job, then the industry was forced to compensate somehow.
 Artificial intelligence was seen as a solution, especially without the need to eat, sleep, or spend time off.
 Yet, the reality of driverless trucks is still decades away.
-There are still so many factors involved, such as the regulations and the massive amounts of legalities, that it could take ages to see any truly noticeable impact to truck drivers.
+There are still so many factors involved, such as the regulations and the massive amounts of legalities, that it could take ages to see any truly noticeable impact on jobs available to truck drivers.

 Learn about trade school and technical programs available.